Dynamical Boson Stars: Varieties of boson stars

-The mass and the number of particles are plotted as a function of $\phi_c$ for different values of ${\tilde e}$ in Figure~\ref{fig:charged_id}.
-Trivially, for ${\tilde e}=0$ the mini-boson stars of Section~(\ref{subsection:spherical}) are recovered.
-Excited solutions with nodes are qualitatively similar~\cite{1989PhLB..227..341J}.
+The mass and the number of particles are plotted as a function of $\phi_c$ for different values of ${\tilde e}$ in Fig.~\ref{fig:charged_id}.
+Trivially, for ${\tilde e}=0$ the mini-boson stars of Sect.~\ref{subsection:spherical} are recovered.
+Excited solutions with nodes are qualitatively similar \citep{1989PhLB..227..341J}.
 The stability of these objects has been studied in \cite{1989PhLB..231..433J}, showing that the equilibrium configurations with a mass larger than the critical mass are dynamically unstable, similar to uncharged BSs.